Confirmation of the boss

 Practical Tip: Mention that you have already collected feedback from colleagues to get a better self-assessment.
 This shows your ability to criticize and openness.

 Your boss himself has two goals with this warm-up:

-- He "picks up" by listening to your personal view of tasks and developments over the past year.
+- It can be “picked up” by listening to your personal perspective on tasks and developments in the past year.

 - Based on this, he assesses how differentiated you are and how your work is assessed and how you reflect your tasks.

 Feedback from the supervisor